drunkod/tilly/README.md

 ## Data & Privacy

 **Encryption**: Data is encrypted in the browser before syncing to Jazz.
-Encryption keys are generated at signup and stored with Clerk so you can sign in from new devices.
-The Tilly server uses those keys only to deliver push notifications and power Tilly Assistant.
-Jazz never sees plaintext data and Clerk only stores the keys alongside your account metadata.
+Encryption keys are derived from your passkey (stored securely by your device/browser) and managed by Jazz's cryptographic system.
+The Tilly server worker has limited access only to deliver push notifications and power Tilly Assistant.
+Jazz Cloud stores only encrypted data.

+**Authentication**: Uses WebAuthn passkeys for secure, passwordless authentication.
+Your passkey is stored by your device (via FaceID, TouchID, Windows Hello, or security keys) and syncs across your devices through your browser/OS ecosystem.

 **Offline-First**: All data syncs through Jazz and works offline.
 AI assistant is the only feature requiring an active internet connection and shares the conversation you send with the AI provider.